 The lack of an output gate makes it easier to repeat the same output multiple times based on a specific input.
 It is now most often used in sound (music) and speech synthesis.

 Though the actual combination is a bit different: all LSTM gates are grouped together into a so-called Update Gate and the Reset Gate is closely related to the input.

-They consume less resources than LSTM but have almost the same effect.
+They consume fewer resources than LSTM but have almost the same effect.

 When you train a feed forward (FF) neural network for classification, you mainly have to provide X examples in Y categories and expect one of the Y output cells to be activated.
 This is called “supervised learning.”

-Although auto-encoders are cool, they sometimes fail to find the most proper features but rather adapts to the input data (in fact an example of over-fitting).
+Although auto-encoders are cool, they sometimes fail to find the most proper features but rather adapt to the input data (in fact an example of over-fitting).

 Sparse Auto Encoder (SAE) is another form of auto encoding that sometimes pulls out some hidden packet samples from the data.
-The structure is same from AE, but the number of hidden cells is greater than the number of input or output cells.
+The structure is the same as AE, but the number of hidden cells is greater than the number of input or output cells.